etolo/lectures/Week04/class/Seminar4.md

 # Seminar 4: Convolutional Neural Networks (CNN)

-The goal of this seminar is to learn how to create and train a convolutional neural network.
-We consider the task of handwritten digit recognition.
+The goal of this seminar excercise is to learn how to create and train a convolutional neural network in TensorFlow.
+We consider the task of image classification for handwritten digit recognition.
+We will demonstrate how the classification accuracy can be improved by using methods such as dropout.

 ## Image data